 After spending a few nights in mid range hotels, we were ready to end our trip in luxury with a stay at the JW Marriott in Cusco, which was voted the best JW in the world.
 It was completely reconstructed from Inca ruins and has activities, a spa, and a really pretty courtyard.
 It even has oxygenated rooms to help people adjust to the altitude.
 I ended up taking a Pisco Sour class at the hotel which was cool, informative, and delicious.

 The next day we woke up and they brought an alpaca to the courtyard to take pictures with.
 It was a baby, so she was very soft.
 We had a wonderful breakfast with so many different options of bread, fruit, juices, teas, etc. After breakfast we took a “Free Walking Tour” for two hours and learned about Cusco, the Incas, and theories and legends of the Incan culture.
 The tour ended with free ceviche which was amazing.
 I highly recommend Peruvian ceviche.
 After the tour we had lunch and I tried guinea pig.
-I wanted to try it, but I wouldn’t have it again. my fiancé had an alpaca burger.
+I wanted to try it, but I wouldn’t have it again.
+Jack had an alpaca burger.
 We then walked around the streets.
 For dinner we had the best meal deserving of at least 2 Michelin stars.
 We went to Uchu, a Peruvian steakhouse (see review here).
 We then shopped a bit more and went back to the hotel.
 We then flew from Cusco to Atlanta for my next adventure: starting a new job.